You'll Never Be Alone

 "You'll Never Be Alone" is a song by American recording artist Anastacia from her second studio album, Freak of Nature (2001).
 Co-written with and produced by Louis Biancaniello and Sam Watters, the ballad was released in Europe as the album's fifth and final single in November 2002.
-Though it was not released in the United States, it still managed to chart on the Adult Contemporary chart at number twenty-eight.
+In the United States, it appeared on the Billboard Adult Contemporary chart, peaking at number 28.

 Recording and production

 "You'll Never Be Alone" was written by Anastacia and co-written and produced by Louis Biancaniello and Sam Watters.
 It was recorded at Homesite 13 in Novato, California, Ocean Way Recording in Los Angeles, and Right Track Recording in New York City.

 Critical reception

 Jose F. Promis wrote for AllMusic that "When Anastacia slows down the tempo for the ballads (some organic and acoustic, some bordering on power ballads), she succeeds by utilizing her strong vocal chops without venturing into vocal histrionics."
 Louis Pattison from NME wrote that the song "drips like Celine Dion dipped in honey.
 Yahoo!
 Music's James Salmon called it "an insipid halt", while Slant Magazine's Sal Cinquemani named it "syrupy".